KyleHu14/pyqt-todoapp/README.md

 # ToDoList

 I followed a tutorial from a channel called Codemy to create the todo_designer.py of this project.
 All credits go to Codemy.<br>
-I made my own version of the todolist from scratch.<br>
+I made my own version of the todolist from scratch as well and added it into this repository.<br>
 The todo.py is my version whereas the todo designer.py is the tutorial version<br><br>